 The nearest GO Train station is Cooksville.

-Reviews of the park are positive, currently ranking 4.5 out of 5 on Google.
+Online reviews of the park are very positive, currently ranking 4.5 out of 5 on Google, with thousands of reviews posted.

 Kariya Park is open year round, although the best times to visit are definitely in the spring, summer, and fall.